BLCM/bl3mods/Apocalyptech/README.md

   - All DLC1 challenges are omitted
   - Gaige's Gift challenges from DLC2 are omitted 'cause they act weirdly
   - Some Eldritch Statue challenges from DLC2 don't seem to work.
+  - DLC3's "Good Prospects" are omitted since they do some weird Treasure Map things, and I didn't care enough to try and figure those out.
 - `more_visible_echo_logs.txt` - Makes ECHO Log loot bars (and any other item using that bar, such as mission items) much bigger.
 Used to hopefully catch any ECHOs I may have missed after a few playthroughs.